 As expected, playback of all popular stereo audio files (mp3/FLAC) was an easy task for the powerful 8-core processor.

-The pre-installed fork of 17.4 version of KODI (re-named as TV Center) showed perfect video performance.
-UHD HEVC video files had perfect playback, even the ones with high bitrate.
+The pre-installed fork of 17.4 version of KODI (re-named as TV Center) showed very capable video performance.
+UHD HEVC video files had very good playback, even the ones with high bitrate.
 HDR was enabled and HDR-SDR conversion also worked like a charm in cases were the display was not HDR compatible.
 The Tanix handled 24p motion very nice for as long as you would not forget to switch manually the display refresh rate to 24hz.
 An auto frame rate switching option is the only thing we really missed.

 Full HD playback was also stellar with Blu Ray backup files and home videos.